 Americans are not conditioned to stay still for long.
-After most states have been in a 2-month-long shelter in place and with summer right around the corner, the itch to get out, explore, and enjoy ourselves is stronger than ever.
-However, when considering travel options, many will be concerned that traveling by air, train, bus, or ship does not offer the same social distancing precautions we now understand will be helpful for the foreseeable future.
+After most states have been in months-long shelter in place orders and with summer upon us, the itch to get out, explore, and enjoy ourselves is stronger than ever.
+However, when considering travel options, surveys show that many are concerned that traveling by air, train, bus, or ship does not offer the same social distancing precautions we now understand will be helpful for the foreseeable future.
 That leaves traveling by car with only your housemates (yes, the same group you have been under the same roof with for months!) as the safest option for everyone for the time being.
 Factor in the incredible road system that exists in America, personal vehicles that are more comfortable than ever and some of the lowest gas prices consumers have seen in the last 15 years, and the resurgence of the great American road trip looks increasingly likely.

 There is so much of our country that remains undiscovered by our fellow Americans that there is literally a world of opportunities within driving distance of most US travelers.
 In addition to just getting out there and seeing American sites, Europeans have been coming to America and making road trip “loops” for years.
 So, at a time when overseas travel is limited for Americans and Europeans, now is a great time to promote these loops for ourselves.
 When the options just seem endless, one way travelers will plan and book loop adventures is by selecting a theme such as civil rights, food, libations, music heritage, white water adventure, hiking, biking, birding—the opportunities are virtually endless!